ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 A:
 R:

-S: Test drive with friends and having
-T:
-A:
-R:

 ## Question
 - Tell me about a time you needed to get information from someone who wasn’t very responsive.
 What did you do?